 Ears and Nose

+Believe it or not, by the nasal passage does connect to our ears.
 The ears, at roughly the same level on our heads as the nose, are also connected by the Eustachian tube, which drains from the ears into the nasopharynx.
 This is the passage between the upper throat and nasal cavity.
-It’s through this same route that infections can spread from ears to nose and vice versa.
+It’s through this same route that bacterial and viral infections can spread from ears to nose and vice versa.
 These tubes connect the entire triangle of ears, nose, and throat.